Kong/docs.konghq.com/app/deck/apiops/continuous-integration.md

 ```

 `kong/setup-deck` installs the latest version of decK by default.
 To pin to a specific version, you can specify the `version` [input](https://github.com/Kong/setup-deck?tab=readme-ov-file#sample-workflow) in your workflow.

-## Jenkins

-Jenkins is a popular choice for internal CI/CD systems.
-To install decK in a Jenkins pipeline, use the following script:

-TODO: Document Jack's script.
-Test it too.